Lewis Hamilton: Sebastian Vettel

 Hamilton describes his rivalry with Sebastian Vettel as his favourite, believing their battles helped bring them closer together.
-After three years of Mercedes' dominance from 2014 to 2016, Ferrari produced a car that was capable of fighting for the championship in 2017 and 2018.
-Vettel, who was then driving for Ferrari, enjoyed an early lead on points, but Mercedes and Hamilton fought back and ultimately won the championships in both seasons.
+After three years of Mercedes's dominance from 2014 to 2016, Ferrari produced a car that was capable of fighting for the championship in 2017 and 2018.
+Vettel, who was then driving for Ferrari, enjoyed an early lead on points, but Mercedes and Hamilton fought back to reduce point deficits and ultimately won the championships in both seasons.
 While there were some on-track flash points, most notably the 2017 Azerbaijan Grand Prix, when Vettel accused Hamilton of brake checking and drove into Hamilton in retaliation, earning a penalty, the pair developed a strong mutual respect in a hard but fairly contested fight.
 In 2021, Hamilton recalled:

-Mine and Seb's battle were my favourite so far.
-It's knowing I was racing against an incredible driver, not only that but a great man in Seb who is a four-time world champion and we were racing against another team, he was at Ferrari who were very strong at the time.
-It took a lot out of both of us in that period of time, to remain focused to deliver weekend in, weekend out.
-That was a difficult period for us and it brought us closer, because the respect we have between us is huge.